elliottech/lighter-python/examples/README.md

 - `spot_get_account_assets_http.py`
 - `spot_get_account_assets_ws.py`

+Moving money to / from subaccounts is possible for spot assets.
+For USDC, you can move directly from main perp balance to subaccount spot balance, for example.
+More details can be found in the following example:
+- `sub_account_create.py`
+- `sub_account_transfer_eth.py`
+- `sub_account_transfer_usdc.py`

 ## Public Pools
 Public pools behave just like subaccounts, except that anyone can join them.
 You can create / modify a public pool using the SDK.
 Check out the following example: